elibroftw/blog.elijahlopez.ca/content/posts/nytimes-subscription-review.md

 draft: false
 tags:
   - review
+summary: "Review of a New York Times subscription, citing issues with bias, poor technology, mobile app ads, and excessive focus on US politics."
 ---

 The NYT sucks.
 Not only did it fail at ensuring there were no biases concerning the reporting on the ongoing war in the Middle East, their technology is hot garbage.